Gianni-G/jlgastaldi/index.md

 ### 02/12/2022
 *Content from Expressions: from Distributional Properties of Numerals to Arithmetical Content*\
-Lecture at the University of Chapman
+Lecture at the [OCIE Seminar in the History and Philosophy of Mathematics and Logic](https://faculty.ucr.edu/~reck/OCIE-Group.html) (Chapman Universituy)\
+225 E Palm Ave, Orange, CA, USA.
+4:00 pm PST.
+Doti Hall, Room 105.